Robing00/setup_kali/README.md

 # Kali-Clean

-Kali installation with a few extra programms.
+Kali installation with a few extra programms / configurations.

 If you want a clean i3 desktop installation you can take the [install_i3.sh](../blob/main/install_i3.sh) to have it.
+All the configs of alacritty and the i3 part is from [xct](https://github.com/xct)

 After cloning the repo just run ./install.sh from a non-root user.
 This updates kali and installs a lot of stuff, so it will take a while.
-Feel free to optimize ;)

 ## Installation